 – Established new funds for faculty development and faculty excellence.

-– Tripled the percentage of Americans of color, created the President’s Diversity Advisory Committee and appointed an assistant dean for diversity and community partnerships.
+– Tripled the percentage of American students of color, created the President’s Diversity Advisory Committee and appointed an assistant dean for diversity and community partnerships.

 – More than doubled the size of its endowment, to $113 million.